top of page

 BONANZA

-A cart-way was established from near the former colonial site of Farm Cove on Macquarie harbour, through the valley between Mt Sorell and Mt Darwin into Huon and King Billy pine rich rainforest crossing the King and Queen Rivers to the settlement around the King River Gold mine.
-This enabled supplies to be laboriously moved inland to the by then several established Piners and Miners shows.
+At least a dozen more claims were soon pegged and cart-way was established from near the former colonial site of Farm Cove on Macquarie harbour, through the valley between Mt Sorell and Mt Darwin into Huon and King Billy pine rich rainforests to the settlement around the King River Gold mine.
+This enabled supplies to be laboriously moved inland to the Piners and Miners shows.
 This first cartway into the Queen River valley would become known as Lynch and Curries route.

 PINERS & MINERS